horskyyaron/shoam-cli/README.md

 this command will fetch the courses information from the Shoam system, it will store it locally.

+* (!)
+When you clone the repo, **the DB is already set in the repo**, if you want to re-fetch the data you can use this command to be sure the db is up to date.

 Explanation on how db create works is at the end of the readme. [click here](#note-on-the-data-fetching)